static-php/.github/profile/README.md

 This organization is used to store static-php-cli related project repository.

-If you want to contribute to static-php-cli and related projects in the long term, don't hesitate to join!
+If you want to contribute to static-php-cli and related projects, don't hesitate to join!

 I'm not good at designing logos, it would be great if someone could suggest a better one.